korinebrown91/eg3/README.md

 4. \## Onshape_Assignment_Template

 ### Assignment Description
+this is the swing arm it really dont do nothing but ig it's cool

 to get back in to onshape wit harder thinngs ande ready for the onshape thing.
 ### Evidence